 Welcome to QCS!

-QCS was developed to keep YOU safe as you remove paint and finish from your projects.
-This can be a tedious and often hazardous task that many try to avoid, but our goal is to make stripping a safe experience for all.
+QCS Finish Remover was developed to keep YOU safe as you remove paint and finish from your projects.
+This can be a tedious and often hazardous task that many try to avoid, but our goal is to make stripping furniture a safe experience for all.

-When we set out to develop QCS for the furniture refinishing and restoration industry we had two primary goals.
+When we set out to develop QCS Finish Remover for the furniture refinishing and restoration industry we had two primary goals:

-So, thank you for valuing what we value at Stripwell and giving QCS the opportunity to prove itself to you.
-We believe that if you care about starting your projects safely and effectively, then QCS is going to become your go to finish remover.
+So, thank you for valuing what we value at Stripwell and giving QCS Finish Remover the opportunity to prove itself to you.
+We believe that if you care about starting your projects safely and effectively, then QCS Finish Remover is going to become your go to finish remover.

 Your Stripwell Team

-For the best possible results please read the following instructions.
+For the best possible results please read the following instructions before using.

-TWO: After 15 minutes, apply a second even coat of QCS over the entire surface.
+TWO: After the initial waiting period, apply a second even coat of QCS over the surface.
 This coat should be heavier.
 Wait 15 to 30 minutes.

 THREE: Check the results.
 If the coating is loose and gummy and feels ready to release from the surface, you can move forward to step FOUR.
-If it is still clinging, coat the surface again and continue to recoat every 15 minutes until the finish feels ready to come off.
-NOTE: You can walk away from your project and QCS will not stain the wood like other products, but if you let QCS sit for too long, you may need to use more product than necessary to “reactivate” it.
+If it is still clinging, coat the surface again and apply plastic wrap to keep the area wet longer.
+Keep checking the surface every 15 minutes for up to an hour.
+NOTE: You can walk away from your project and QCS will not stain the wood like other products, but if you let QCS sit for too long, you may need to use more product than necessary to “rewet” it.

 BE PATIENT AND LET QCS WORK FOR YOU.

 FOUR: Once the coating is showing signs of letting go, begin to remove the coating with a putty knife, scraper or blade on flat areas.
 Use a toothbrush or wire brush with softer brass bristles for cleaning the details.
-Finally, use a 0 - 0000 grade steel wool to scrub the entire item being stripped.
-VERY IMPORTANT: be sure to pour some QCS into a small container and dip your steel wool as you scrub OR spray QCS onto your steel wool pad.
-You DO NOT want to scrub the surface with a dry piece of steel wool.
-You will cuss and become quite angry.
-Always scrub wet.
+Finally, use a wet 0 - 0000 grade steel wool to scrub the entire item being stripped.

 SIX: Apply some clean QCS to a cloth or paper towel and wipe down all surfaces.
 QCS is also your after wash and replaces the need to use mineral spirits, acetone or alcohol.